camdlp/VRSpeechTrainer/README.md

 4. Submit a pull request, and provide a detailed description of your changes.

 ## License
-VRSpeech is licensed under the [GLPv3](https://www.gnu.org/licenses/gpl-3.0.html).
+VR Speech is licensed under the [GLPv3](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Acknowledgements
 [Unity](https://unity.com/)